mishramurli464/Machine_Learning/Support_Vector_Machine.md

 ## Functional margin:

 ![functional_margin](https://user-images.githubusercontent.com/128781536/235594121-1b47f7b0-e9b9-4131-b8e3-191a51643a44.png)

+The classifier with the maximum margin width is robust to outliners and thus has strong generalization ability

 The functional margin of a data point (x_i, y_i) is the product of the distance of the data point from the decision boundary (i.e., hyperplane) and its true label y_i.
 Mathematically, the functional margin is given by: